boilthesea/forllm/assets/multimodal.md

         *   A chapter selection dropdown/list to navigate the audiobook.
         *   The player will use the `output_file_path` from the database to load the correct `.m4b` file.

+### 5.7  **Update Documentation Plan:**
+    *   Add subphase 8.5 to Phase 8, outlining the `blueprint.md` sections that will need to be updated to describe the new Audiobook miniapp's architecture, database schema, and UI/UX flow.

-## Phase 6: Music Miniapp Integration
+## Phase 6: Music Miniapp Integration [TODO]

 **Goal:** Implement a self-contained "Music" miniapp within forllm, leveraging a generative music model to create audio from user prompts.